antoniocosta/suiper/README.md

-# suiper
+# sUIper
-SUIper: A Swiper based UI
+A Swiper based UI